 Day 1: The tour begins in Villahermosa, where we’ll spend the night before setting off on our adventure.

-Days 6-7: We’ll end our Lacandon tour with a visit to the time-honored favorite site of Palenque.
+Days 5-7: We’ll end our Lacandon tour with a visit to the time-honoured favourite site of Palenque.
 Amid the ruins and forest edges we’ll see “the usual” toucans and parrots, and also look for regional endemics such as Rufous-breasted Spinetail and Green-backed Sparrow, along with a host of wintering migrants from North America, including thrushes, vireos, and some 20 species of warblers.
-We’ll also visit some nearby savannas, home to a suite of different species, including Aplomado Falcon, Double-striped Thick-knee, White-fronted Parrot, Fork-tailed Flycatcher, Grassland Yellow-Finch, and the ever-popular Vermilion Flycatcher.
+We’ll also visit some nearby savannas, home to a suite of different species, including Aplomado Falcon, Double-striped Thick-knee, White-fronted Parrot, Fork-tailed Flycatcher, Grassland Yellow-finch, and the ever-popular Vermilion Flycatcher.
 Nights in Palenque.

-Day 8: We’ll head back to Villahermosa by way of some extensive wetlands packed with waterbirds - we soon lose count of Northern Jacanas and Limpkins and before long even Bare-throated Tiger-Herons and Pinnated Bitterns fall into the realm of ‘guesstimates’ amid thousands of other herons, egrets, ibis, spoonbills, and storks.
+Day 8: We’ll head back to Villahermosa by way of some extensive wetlands packed with waterbirds - we soon lose count of Northern Jacanas, and before long Bare-throated Tiger-Herons and sometimes even Pinnated Bitterns fall into the realm of “guesstimates” amid thousands of other herons, egrets, ibis, spoonbills, and storks.
 The marshes also host a good variety of other species including handsome Black-collared Hawks and numerous Snail Kites, while woodland patches mark the western range limit of species such as Yucatan Jay and can hold impressive numbers of migrant warblers.